Skip to main content

 • Index values from items in a list

-• After index is deployed, any item added this list in the document will be dynamically indexed as well.
+• After index is deployed, any item added to this list in the document will be dynamically indexed as well.

 • The document: